 Being Patient spoke with Nicole Rogus-Pulia, a speech-language pathologist and an assistant professor of medicine at the University of Wisconsin-Madison, about the common symptoms of dysphagia and caregiver strategies to help a loved one dine with dignity.

 - Symptoms of dysphagia include throat-clearing during meals, changes in voice quality, loss of appetite and longer meal durations.

 - Minimizing distractions, ensuring that the person with swallowing difficulties sit upright and presenting visually appealing meals are several strategies for caregivers to manage the feeding difficulties of the person under their care.

-- Rogus-Pulia said people who notice signs of dysphagia should consult with their primary care physician who can refer them to a speech-language pathologist for further examination and treatment.
+- Rogus-Pulia said people who notice signs of dysphagia should talk with their primary care physician, who can refer them to a speech-language pathologist for further examination and treatment.